Aabhash012/Aabhash012/README.md

 Skills:

-Java SpringBoot SQL PostgreSQL GraphQL MongoDB C/C++ Python Postman Git GitHub
+Java C/C++ Python SpringBoot SQL PostgreSQL MongoDB GraphQL Postman Git GitHub.
 <!--
 **Aabhash012/Aabhash012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.